bdchauvette/leipzig.js/README.md

 // default: false
 ```

-Leipzig.js runs synchronously by default.
-Normally this is fine, Due to the way
+Leipzig.js runs synchronously by default, and normally this is fine.
+However,
+when running synchronously, the browser will wait for Leipzig.js to finish
+before attending to the needs of other scripts and browser events.
+This means
-JavaScript is executed, If you have a large number of glosses on a page, this
+that if you have a large number of glosses on a page, the user experience might
-will prevent the browser from doing anything else until they finish.
-To remedy
+start to suffer.

-this, you can set the `async` option to `true`, which will cause Leipzig.js to
+To remedy this, you can set the `async` option to `true`, which will cause
-run (somewhat) asynchronously.
+Leipzig.js to run (somewhat) asynchronously.

 You can use the optional callback to `Leipzig#gloss()` to perform actions when
 the glossing has been completed.